hiromimiyata/credit-risk-classification/README.md

 Recall Score (High-Risk Loans - Label 1): 99%

 Summary:
-Both original and resampled data models are good at predicting hte creditworthiness of customers.
+Both original and resampled data models are good at predicting the creditworthiness of customers.
 The resampled data model has a slightly better accuracy and recall score.
-The original data model has a higher precion score.
+The original data model has a higher precision score.